 2.3 Additional Users.
 Unless otherwise specified in the applicable Proposal, User subscriptions are for a designated number of concurrent Users and cannot be shared or used by more than the designated number of concurrent Users.
 Unless specified in the applicable Proposal, (i) the term of the additional User subscriptions shall be coterminous with the expiration of the Subscription Term in effect at the time the additional Users are added; and (ii) pricing for the additional User subscriptions shall be the same as that for the pre-existing subscriptions, prorated for the remainder of the Subscription Term in effect at the time the additional Users are added.

 2.4 User Subscription Terms.
-Unless otherwise (i) specified in the Agreement or in any additional Proposals; or (ii) requested by Customer, User subscriptions may be renewed upon mutual agreement by the Parties unless either Party gives the other written notice of non-renewal at least thirty (30) days prior to the end of the relevant Subscription Term.
-The Parties agree that any renewed subscriptions shall be on the terms set forth in the Agreement or as otherwise agreed to in writing.
+Unless otherwise requested by Customer, User subscriptions may be renewed upon mutual written agreement by the Parties, unless either Party gives the other written notice of non-renewal at least thirty (30) days prior to the end of the relevant Subscription Term.

 3. Use of the Service(s).